Recycling means setting aside materials that can be recycled so they can be collected and then made into new products by manufacturers.

 - Sample announcements and articles:

-- Sample article announcing participation in the program and asking for volunteers Download Microsoft Word document 150 K
+- Announce participation in the program and ask for volunteers Download Microsoft Word document 150 K

 - Recycling Kick-off – sample announcements to promote a new recycling program Download Microsoft Word document 450 K

 - Continuing to improve recycling Download Microsoft Word document 100 K – sample announcements to regularly promote recycling practices for established recycling programs.

 - Sample principal emails: Ask your principal to send an email to all staff about: